cpldcpu/BitNetMCU/docs/documentation.md

     <img src="4bit_histograms.png" width="60%">
 </div>

 We can see that the weights follow roughly a normal distribution with some extreme outliers.
-Changing quantscale to a higher value with make the distribution wider and increase the fraction of outliers at the maxima.
-QAT makes sure that the errors introducing from clipping the outliers are distributed to other weights.
+Changing quantscale to a higher value will make the distribution wider and increase the fraction of outliers at the maxima.
+QAT makes sure that the errors introduced from clipping the outliers are distributed to other weights.

 <div align="center">
     <img src="quantscale_scan.png" width="70%">
 </div>

 I performed a scan of the parameter for the ```4bitsym``` and ```4bit``` encoding.
-We see that too high (0.5) and too low (0.125) degrade the weight distribution, leading to an increase of loss and worse test and train accuracy.
+We see that too high (0.5) and too low (0.125) values degrade the weight distribution, leading to an increase of loss and worse test and train accuracy.
 Within the range of 0.2 to 0.4, the performance seems to be relatively stable.
 However, there is still a strong random variation of accuracy, caused by different initializations of the weights.
 This is also owed to the marginal capacity of the model which was minimized as much as possible.

 <div align="center">
     <img src="quantscale_entropy.png" width="70%">